-There's something so special about a home with an arrangement or two.
+There’s something so special about a home with an arrangement or two.
 Whenever I make one, each time it catches my eye, I feel happy.
-And honestly, they're so incredibly simple to pull together.
-Today I want to show you how to make one that's both beautiful and simple and perfect for autumn.
+And honestly, they’re so incredibly simple to pull together.
+Today I want to show you how to make an autumn arrangement that’s both beautiful and simple and perfect for the fall season.

 I like to start with any items I can forage like clippings from my neighbor's trees and rosemary from my garden and then fill in with other pretty elements that are fitting for the season.
 In this case, it's my interpretation of a Cornucopia, so I picked up some persimmon, pears, pomegranate and artichokes from the supermarket.